I was takin' a bath

 - Phantom Lady would occasionally end her adventures with a nice hot bath, and bubbles.
 Back in 1942.

-- The title character of Carrie has a bathtub scene in the 1976 version, where she washes all the pig's blood off her in the bathtub equivalent of a Shower of Angst.
+- The title character of Carrie has a bathtub scene, where she washes all the pig's blood off her in the bathtub equivalent of a Shower of Angst.

-- There's a bathtub scene in Pretty Woman for Julia Roberts to enjoy the five-star accomodations, that works kinda sorta as Fanservice, though only her head and one of her legs are showing for most of the scene.
+- There's a bathtub scene in Pretty Woman for Vivian to enjoy the five-star accomodations, that works kinda sorta as Fanservice, though only her head and one of her legs are showing for most of the scene.

 - Short Circuit has Ally Sheedy (as Stephanie Speck) relaxing in the bathtub as Number 5 comes in to show he is still alive.